How to Stay Healthy in College

 Some parents appreciate the comfort of knowing their child is surrounded by other people and resources.
 Moving from home to their own place and starting university all at once might seem like too big a step.

-While there are definite advantages to living on campus, let’s go over the pros and cons of off-campus housing.
+While there are definite advantages to living on campus, let’s go over the pros and cons of living off campus.
 With these in mind, you can make an informed decision for which option might be right for you.

 Advantages to living off-campus